SeqWare/seqware/seqware-distribution/docs/site-prototype/content/docs/2-installation.md

 We have created a VirtualBox VM with all SeqWare projects pre-installed along with some sample data.
 This is the easiest way to get started with SeqWare since it requires no installation and configuration on your part.
-While the download is pretty large, you will not incure per hour fees as you do when running on Amazon so it is a great way to get started with SeqWare, kick the tires, and see if this is something you want to use more.
+While the download is pretty large, you will not incur per hour fees as you do when running on Amazon so it is a great way to get started with SeqWare, kick the tires, and see if this is something you want to use more.